Volume 6, Issue 3 (2025) J Clinic Care Skill 2025, 6(3): 161-167 | Back to browse issues page

 Rights and permissions

 Materials & Methods: This clinical trial, conducted in 2024, employed a pre-test, post-test, and one-month follow-up design.
-The study sample included 45 female middle school students with symptoms of aggression, randomly assigned to two experimental groups (resilience training, n=15; self-compassion training, n=15) and a control group (n=15) that received no intervention.
+The sample included 45 female middle school students with symptoms of aggression, who were randomly assigned to two experimental groups (resilience training and self-compassion training, n=15 per group) and a control group (n=15) that received no intervention.
 Resilience training was conducted in 10 weekly sessions of 75 minutes each, while compassion-focused therapy was implemented in 8 weekly sessions of 90 minutes.
-Data were collected using the Affective Control Scale (ACS) and the Frustration Discomfort Scale (FDS).
+Data were collected using the Affective Control Scale and the Frustration Discomfort Scale.
 Data analysis was performed using repeated measures analysis of variance with SPSS 27 software.

-Findings: The findings indicated that both resilience training and self-compassion training significantly improved emotion regulation and frustration tolerance compared to the control group (P<0.001).
+Findings: Both resilience training and self-compassion training significantly improved emotion regulation and frustration tolerance compared to the control group (p<0.001).
 The effects of these interventions were sustained at the one-month follow-up, demonstrating their long-term effectiveness.
 However, the study found no significant difference in effectiveness between the two experimental groups.

 Keywords: